Philadelphia Eagles Hit Their Stride Just in Time, but Is It Enough?

 But all that matters is the Eagles (6-6) remain one game behind the division-leading Dallas Cowboys with a massive Week 14 showdown about to take place.

 The winner will gain a major advantage.
-The Cowboys would have a two-game lead and the head-to-head tiebreaker with a victory, whereas the Eagles would take over first place on account of the division-record tiebreaker with a W.
+The Cowboys would have a two-game lead over Philadelphia and the head-to-head tiebreaker with a victory, whereas the Eagles would take over first place on account of the division-record tiebreaker with a W.

 Everything will be on the line during this crucial meeting.
 Fortunately, the Eagles have figured a few things out after a rough 4-6 start.